DonRichards/Islandora-Book-Batch-Example/README.md

 ## How to use within islandora_vagrant
 Clone this repo into the directory you're running vagrant from.
 From within islandora_vagrant the drupal will see their file location at /vagrant/Islandora-Book-Batch-Example/

+Create variations of the images/pages as tiffs, jp2s.
+This will create uncompressed, compressed and alpha channel images to test with. just run the build_extended_test_images.sh

 Run the instructions from [Islandora/islandora_book_batch](https://github.com/Islandora/islandora_book_batch)

 ### Example